 Acupuncture has been reported to be effective for hot flashes and improving sleep.
 I have yet to try this myself though as a fear of needles is not very helpful in that respect.

-(Peri)-menopause can be an extremely difficult period in a woman’s life but a low carb or keto lifestyle based on whole healthy foods can definitely help lower insulin levels, improve insulin sensitivity, keep your appetite under control and potentially even reduce hot flashes and other symptoms.
+(Peri)-menopause can be an extremely difficult period in a woman’s life but a ketogenic lifestyle based on whole healthy foods can definitely help lower insulin levels, improve insulin sensitivity, keep your appetite under control and potentially even reduce hot flashes and other symptoms.
 As the decrease in estrogen means losing out on the cardio protective aspect of the hormone it is also important to reduce the risk of additional heart disease factors.

-Weightloss during menopause can be difficult to achieve, many women say it can be very slow going and a lot of patience is in fact required, even on a low carb or keto diet and while doing everything right.
+Weightloss during menopause can be difficult to achieve, many women say it can be very slow going and a lot of patience is in fact required, even with a keto lifestyle and while doing everything right.
 If it will lead to weight loss depends on a number of other factors, some of which you can control and others you just can not, such as genetics and bio-individuality.

 Regular exercise, stress management and generally creating healthy habits can improve your chances for maintaining a healthy weight and great quality of life during and after menopause.